 This could be explained by the fact that caves were carved in a large outcrop of dark basalt in the forest of Sanjay Gandhi National Park.
-This ancient forest has long and rich history of preservation.
-In spite of the enormous city of Mumbai encircling it from three sides, forest hosts numerous rare species including even leopards – sometimes attacking stray visitors of park.
-Additional wonder of this area is created by Karvy shrub (Strobilanthes callosus (Nees)) – once per 8 years hillsides of Kanheri are covered with bright purple flowers of this plant, full with exotic butterflies.
-During the rainy season several beautiful waterfalls form in Kanheri hills.
+This ancient forest has a long and rich history of preservation.
+In spite of the enormous city of Mumbai encircling it from three sides, forest hosts numerous rare species including even leopards – sometimes attacking stray visitors of the park.
+An additional wonder of this area is created by Karvy shrub (Strobilanthes callosus (Nees)) – once per 8 years hillsides of Kanheri are covered with bright purple flowers of this plant, full with exotic butterflies.
+During the rainy season, several beautiful waterfalls form in Kanheri hills.

-The closest rim of this forest is 2 kilometres from caves.
-Path to the caves though is 5 km long – but it is well worth to walk it and to dive into the beauty of forest and expectation of historical gem to be learned.
-Kanheri caves are reached by impressive, long flight of steps cut in the slope of basalt.
+The closest rim of this forest is 2 kilometers from caves.
+The path to the caves though is 5 km long – but it is well worth to walk it and to dive into the beauty of forest and expectation of historical gem to be learned.
+Kanheri caves are reached by an impressive, long flight of steps cut in the slope of basalt.

 Abode of Buddhist traders

 Already buy the 4th century BC through the ancient forest there was leading a path between two busy ports – Sopara and Kalyan.
-Somewhat later this route was actively used by the first Buddhists known also as active traders – in fact Kanheri Caves are signalling about the coming of Buddhism in this area.
+Somewhat later this route was actively used by the first Buddhists known also as active traders – in fact, Kanheri Caves are signaling about the coming of Buddhism in this area.

-Further up the hill there was carved an ingenious system for storing water, consisting of canals and cysterns collecting rainwater into large tanks.
+Further up the hill there was carved an ingenious system for storing water, consisting of canals and cisterns collecting rainwater into large tanks.